 }

 For low-latency and stable access, it's recommended to use Server-Sent Events (SSE).
-Refer to the SSE Quickstart for detailed setup instructions.
+Check the quickstart guide at SSE Quickstart.

 Baidu Map MCP Server provides the following MCP-compliant APIs: